Skip to main content

 ParameterTypeWhat to specify

-Additional data from the conversationText fieldWhat information from the chat to include in the notification
+Additional data in the messageText fieldWhich information from the chat to include in the notification

 The condition is not keywords or exact phrases.
-It is a natural-language description of a situation that the AI interprets semantically.
+It’s a natural-language description of a situation that the AI evaluates by meaning.

-Describe the situation as you would explain it to a new employee: “If the customer says they want a refund, asks about the return process, or complains that the product didn’t suit them — let me know.”
-This is exactly how the AI evaluates the condition.
+Describe the situation as you would explain it to a new hire: “If the client says they want a refund, asks about the return process, or complains the product didn’t suit them — let me know.”
+That’s exactly how the AI evaluates the condition.

 Good example:

-The customer expresses strong dissatisfaction, complains about service quality, or threatens to leave a negative review
+The client expresses strong dissatisfaction, complains about service quality, or threatens to leave a negative review

 Bad example: